The ethical landscape of home care practice, management, and funding

 - Home palliative care as a person’s own home transitions into a place where the dying process is planned and realised

-The management, funding and allocation of professional home care services at a time of policy change and funding cuts.
+- The management, funding and allocation of professional home care services at a time of policy change and funding cuts

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

 Field work (interviews/focus groups/observations) will most likely be within Oxfordshire, and will involve data collection within domestic home settings and through domiciliary care agencies.
+We are also open to applicants focusing their research in other geographical settings.